 90% of the time, I feel like I’m failing at being a mother.
 Being a working mom of three kids, I’m constantly being pulled in different directions.
 Mommy, come and sit next to me!
 Mommy, I want a snack!
 Mommy, I need to go potty!
 It’s as if some days I can’t make anyone happy.

-To top things off my husband always says that my kids are 100 times worse when I walk through the door.
+To top things off, my husband always says that my kids are 100 times worse when I walk through the door.
 I like to think it’s because they missed me so much and are overly excited to see me.
-BUT, in reality, I think I give in a little too easily because I’ve missed them too much, and I’m really the one who is overly excited to get hugs and kisses.
-The pushing and shoving to see who will sit next to me (sometimes) seems kind of cute.
+BUT, in reality, I think I give in a little too easy because I’ve missed them too much, and I’m really the one who is overly excited to get hugs and kisses.
+The pushing and shoving to see who will sit next to me (sometimes) seems cute.
 What!?
 Have I lost my mind!?
-They are acting like wild animals, which of course in my mind means I’ve failed them in some way.
+They are acting like wild animals, which of course, in my mind, means I’ve failed them in some way.

-My children share.
 Not always with each other as much as I would like, but they have their moments.
-We were at the grocery store last week and my big boy made a dash to grab the last kiddie cart at Shop Rite.
-At the same exact moment another child reached for the cart.
+We were at the grocery store last week, and my big boy dashed to grab the last kiddie cart at Shop Rite.
+At the same moment, another child reached for the cart.
 Instead of the bad attitude and tantrum I was expecting, he passed the little girl the cart and walked off all on his own.
 Wow!
 Proud mama moment.

 So maybe, just maybe, I’m doing something right.